-- 34 Significant work has been put into preparing for the Strategic Planning workshop which was held in early February. - 35 The workshop provided an opportunity for Councillors to set their goals for the current triennium and the overall strategic framework within which the 2018-2028 10 Year Plan will be developed.
+- 34 Significant work has been put into preparing for the Strategic Planning workshop to be held in early February. - 35 The workshop provides an opportunity for Councillors to set their goals for the current triennium and the overall strategic framework within which the 2018 10 Year Plan will be developed.